stoffe-fe23/fe23-ex-group-rechat/README.md

 # Group ReChat
-# Exam Project Front-end Development 2023 at Grit Academy
+## Exam Project - Front-end Development course at Grit Academy 2025 by Kristoffer Bengtsson (FE23)

 A simple real-time textbased web chat application build in React/Redux with a Google Firebase backend.
 Written in TypeScript.